Wild rice harvesting

 Harvesters can find a list of many wild rice waters, including all date-regulated lakes, on GLIFWC’s website [exit DNR].
 This is not a comprehensive list of all wild rice waters in Wisconsin.

 Note: This mapping layer is not a comprehensive inventory of all waters that contain wild rice in the state.
 The layer focuses on wild rice waters within the Ceded Territory in northern Wisconsin.
 Many of the wild rice waters shown on the map will not have significant amounts of wild rice for harvesting purposes.
 The mapping tool highlights entire water bodies where wild rice has been found, but rice beds may occupy only a small portion of the lake, river or stream.
-Scouting ahead of the harvest season is key for a successful harvest.
+Scouting ahead of the harvest season is key to a successful harvest.

 Wild Rice Harvest Survey